Junhan0518/efficientsam3/README_stage1.md

 | `DATA.BATCH_SIZE`, `DATA.NUM_WORKERS` | Input pipeline throughput controls. |
 | `OUTPUT`, `TAG` | Where checkpoints and TensorBoard logs are written. |

-Stage‑1 loss = masked per-pixel MSE computed on the resized embedding maps.
+Stage‑1 loss = masked per-pixel MSE + 1.0 * Cosine Similarity computed on the resized embedding maps.
 Padding pixels are filtered via `build_valid_mask`, so each student only learns from valid pixels.
 The training script supports DDP + AMP by default.